Chillee/chillee.github.io/walks.md

 We aren't.

 ## A Neat Trick With Adjacency Matrices ($V \leq 500, K \leq 1 \text{ billion}$)
-If there aren't many nodes, but $K$ is extremely large, then we need to give up on the above DP approach.
+If there aren't many nodes but $K$ is extremely large, then we need to give up on the above DP approach.
 The naive approach above finds the answer for "how many paths of length $K-1$" before it finds the answer to "how many paths of length $K$".
 As a result, even if we *could* find the answer for $K$ from the answer for $K-1$ in constant time, we wouldn't be able to solve this problem with the above constraints.

-There's 2 ways to proceed.
+There's 2 different ways to proceed.
 The first is to note that we don't actually *need* the answer for $K-1$ before we can find the answer for $K$.
 For example, if we know that that there are 3 paths of length 50 from A to C and 4 paths of length 50 from C to B, then there are $3 \cdot 4$ paths of length 100 from A to B with C at the midpoint.
 More generally, consider any node C. The number of paths from A to B of length $K$ that include C at the midpoint is the number of paths from A to C of half length multiplied by the number of paths from C to B of half length.
 If we sum over all possible nodes for C, then we have our answer for $K$.

 ```dot {align="center"}
 digraph G {